bl4de/ctf/2016/HackIM_2016/Unicle_Web200/Unicle_Web200_writeup.md

 As I've assumed that third column contains serialized Python object, which is deserialized on the backend side, I've started to create and inject simple exploits to get some valuable response.

-I've used for this simple Pickle exploit generator (from Nelson Elhage's - https://twitter.com/nelhage - blog post linked below):
+I've used for this simple Pickle exploit generator (from Nelson Elhage's blog - https://twitter.com/nelhage - linked below):

 ```python
 #!/usr/bin/python